-When I first chose this book, it was out of a mixture of desperation/experiment feeling and I liked the feel of the title and cover.
+When I first chose this book, it was out of a mixture of desperation/wanting to experiment with something new kind of a feeling.
+I liked the feel of the title and cover.
 It was a risk because I am not the one who goes for absolutely unknown writers (This is my First T.S.Learner) I love mysteries/thrillers and usually by tried and tested authors.

 Actually several questions left hanging for which I guess I need to read the sequel.
 What happens to august?
-Is he finally acquitted of the crimes thought to have committed?
+Is he finally acquitted of the crimes thought to have been committed by him?
 Will there be a face to face between him and Hully?
 How does he deal with the betrayal?
 What about Gabirel?
 Will August re -unite with Cecily?
 Though I guess Izarra was closest to him.

 I was really fascinated by the story of the Basques.
 And the suffering of people under colonialist yoke is highlighted well and it is moving.
-Also of the kabbalah.
+As well as the description of the kabbalah.